-ACTA is one more offensive against the sharing of culture on the Internet.
-ACTA (Anti-Counterfeiting Trade Agreement) is an agreement secretly negotiated by a small "club" of like-minded countries (39 countries, including the 27 of the European Union, the United States, Japan, etc).
+Rejected in July 2012, ACTA was one more offensive against the sharing of culture on the Internet.
+ACTA (Anti-Counterfeiting Trade Agreement) was an agreement secretly negotiated by a small "club" of like-minded countries (39 countries, including the 27 of the European Union, the United States, Japan, etc).
 Negotiated instead of being democratically debated, ACTA bypassed parliaments and international organizations to dictate a repressive logic dictated by the entertainment industries.

 ACTA, a blueprint for laws such as SOPA, would have imposed new criminal sanctions and measures pushing Internet actors to "cooperate" with the entertainment industries to monitor and censor online communications, bypassing the judicial authority.
 It would have been thus a major threat to freedom of expression online and creates legal uncertainty for Internet actors.